-10 mins prep to make this easy Pressure Cooker Turkey Legs with Classic Turkey Gravy.
+10 mins prep to make this easy Instant Pot Turkey Legs with Classic Turkey Gravy.
 The meaty, flavorful turkey legs are tender and moist.
 Don’t just save this caveman drumstick for Thanksgiving or Christmas holidays! 😀

 Happy Thanksgiving!
 Oh wait, it’s not even summer yet?
 Oops. 🙂

-We really didn’t have Pressure Cooker Turkey in mind for dinner at this time of the year.
-BUT turkey legs were on sale at our local supermarket, so there’s really no reason not to take them home, right?! 😉
+We really didn’t have Instant Pot Turkey in mind for dinner at this time of the year. but turkey legs were on sale at our local supermarket, so there’s really no reason not to take them home, right?! 😉

 We’ll just celebrate pre-thanksgiving (couple of months early) with these tender, flavorful, and satisfyingly-meaty turkey legs.
 Plus, the sauce from the pressure cooking will turn into a delicious classic turkey gravy on the side.
 Just perfect with our pressure cooker mashed potatoes.